Adhil-B/LinkVault/README.md

 # 🔒 LinkVault V2

-A modern, privacy-first web app to **encrypt, protect, and disguise your links and bookmarks**.
+A privacy-first web app to **encrypt, protect, and disguise your links and bookmarks**.
 All encryption is done client-side—your secrets never leave your browser.

 ---